Camilla Wicks: Career

 In the next decade, Wicks performed regularly with many of the world's finest conductors (Walter, Reiner, Stokowski, Rodzinski, Ehrling) and orchestras.
 She went on extensive European tours and was quite popular in Scandinavia.
 Finnish composer Jean Sibelius greatly admired her interpretation of his concerto, of which she made a recording in 1952 for the Capitol label.
-She also made a number of recordings for HMV, Mercury and Philips.
+She also made a number of recordings for His Master's Voice, Mercury and Philips.

 Camilla Wicks explored a wide range of repertoire and promoted many lesser-known works, in particular by Scandinavian composers, who in turn wrote many works for her.
 Norwegian composer and violinist, Bjarne Brustad dedicated a number of solo violin works to her.
 Wicks was an advocate of contemporary Scandinavian composers: she performed concertos by Fartein Valen and Hilding Rosenberg, and gave the world premiere of those by Harald Saeverud and Klaus Egge.
 She also enjoyed a close collaboration with Ernest Bloch.